 Also, be on the look out for cute squirrels and rabbits.

 Get a taste of Korean Culture when you visit Insadong in Seoul.
 Insadong is the artistic and cultural hub of Seoul so it’s no longer surprising to see local and tourist alike sporting a Hanbok while walking along the cobbled streets lined up with small shops selling food, trinkets, clothes and bags.

 Bukchon Hanok Village, Seoul

 Since you are already in Insadong, which is just 1.2km away from Bukchon Hanok Village, then might as well take the opportunity to visit this Korean Traditional Village while wearing your Hanbok.
-Not really a fan of this place because there’s nothing much to see and place tends to get crowded so getting a nice solo photo is kinda’ challenging and the uphill walking is very tiring.
+Not really a fan of this place because there’s nothing much to see and place tends to get crowded, so getting a nice solo photo is kinda’ challenging and the uphill walk is very tiring.

 Do the Gangnam style and just stroll along this high end area of Seoul.

 If you are into K-Pop or Hallyu Stars, then walking down K-Star Road would definitely excite you.
-Along K-Star Road or 17 Gangnamdol (Gangnam Idol) representing different popular K-pop groups.
+Along K-Star Road are 17 Gangnamdol (Gangnam Idol) representing different popular K-pop groups.
 If you’re lucky enough, you might be able to see or take a glimpse of your favorite K-Pop idols since many entertainment companies that produce K-Stars are located in Gangnam or K-Star Road.